IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Data-Model.md

 ### Course

 The Course is the central component that contains Quizzes.
-For further information go to [Quiz Data Model](./Application-Architecture--Data-Model#quiz-data-model).
+For further information go to [Course Structure Data Model](./Application-Architecture--Data-Model#course-structure-data-model).

 ### ContentPool